viamrobotics/docs/docs/components/encoder/incremental.md

 # SMEs: Rand
 ---

+Use the `incremental` encoder model to configure [Quadrature encoders](https://en.wikipedia.org/wiki/Incremental_encoder).

 Configuring an `incremental` encoder requires configuring two pins on the board to which the encoder is wired.
+These two pins provide the phase outputs used to measure the speed and direction of rotation in relation to a given reference point.

 {{< tabs name="Configure an incremental encoder" >}}
 {{< tab name="Config Builder" >}}